alphagov/government-service-design-manual/guides-and-toolkits/accessibility/index.md

 ##Guidance

-Accessibility testing is much like usability testing, in that it is about ensuring that a product or service is easy to use for it’s intended audience.
-That audience  includes ‘disabled’ users who may access the product / service via a range of assistive technologies such as screen readers, voice recognition software, trackball devices etc
+Accessibility testing is much like usability testing, in that it is about ensuring that a service is easy to use for it’s intended audience.
+That audience  includes ‘disabled’ users who may access the service via a range of assistive technologies such as screen readers, voice recognition software, trackball devices etc

 It’s important to take a range of disabilities into account when you are testing any product or service including those with;